anisbet/pipe/Readme.md

  -A             : Modifier that outputs the number of key matches from dedup.
                   The end result is output similar to 'sort | uniq -c' ie: ' 4 1|2|3' for a line that was duplicated 4 times on a given key.
-If -d is not selected, each line of output is numbered sequentially prior to output.
+If -d is not selected, line numbers of successfully matched lines are output.
+If the last 10 lines of a file are selected, the output are numbered from 1 to 10 but if other match functions like -g -G -X or -Y are used, the successful matched line is reported.
  -b[c0,c1,...cn]: Compare fields and output if each is equal to one-another.
  -B[c0,c1,...cn]: Compare fields and output if columns differ.
  -c[c0,c1,...cn]: Count the non-empty values in given column(s), that is